Adding a pet to your life brings joy and companionship that warms your heart and soul. Let them be your best friends in your life journey.

 The key to resolving your pet problems, whether disciplinary or otherwise, is consistency using methods that are directed toward resolving the specific issues you have.

 A formal welcome and shout-out to the US new First Dogs of the White House!
 After four years of a non-pet welcome by a President, the White House has two new FDOUS!
 Major is a shelter rescue who is giving major kudos to shelter pet adoption.
 Finally, a first family who values the benefits of pet ownership.
 Woof!
 See: https://www.nytimes.com/2021/01/25/us/politics/champ-major-biden-dogs.html

-Update: Major is stressing out in his new home, having nipped twice at White House staff.
+Update: Major became very stressed in his new home, having nipped twice at White House staff.
 What's going on?
 Cesar Milan's thoughts: https://www.yahoo.com/news/ask-not-dog-ask-dog-033043956.html Another animal behaviorist speaks out.
 See: https://slate.com/technology/2021/04/major-biden-dog-aggression-president.html Sadly, Champ has since crossed the Rainbow Bridge and the Bidens miss and mourn for him.
 See their tribute here https://www.cnn.com/2021/06/19/politics/champ-biden-german-shepherd-dog-dies/index.html It was necessary, after trying various approaches, to rehome Champ for a new home where he is best suited to live peacefully.
 But never fear, The White House has a new GS named Commander and a new resident cat named Willow who are very beloved.

 Pet insurance "sounds" like a great deal, and it does have it's benefits.
 But before you sign up, be sure to do your homework and consider your financial pet obligations and healthcare needs and treatment cost options.